Piraeus Visit on 13 July 2018

 The PREVELIS still seen in Piraeus.

 The PREVELIS seen in Piraeus.
 She has been owned by ANEK Lines since 2000, after the latter acquired her former operators, Cretan Ferries (also known as Rethymniaki).
 She previously operated for Cretan Ferries on the Piraeus-Rethymnon line between 1995 and 2000 under the name PREVELI.
-She continued operating on the line for ANEK Lines until the end of the 2007 season.
+She continued operating on the line for ANEK Lines until early 2007.
 The 'S' in her name was added in 2001.
-In 2008, she operated on the Piraeus-Syros-Paros-Naxos-Ios-Santorini line, but the service ended up lasting just one season, as she then moved to the Kasos-Karpathos lifeline in 2009.
+After ANEK Lines discontinued operations on the Piraeus-Rethymnon line, she spent the 2007 season on the Piraeus-Chania line.
+In 2008, she operated on the Piraeus-Syros-Paros-Naxos-Ios-Santorini line, but this service lasted just one season, as she then moved to the Kasos-Karpathos lifeline in 2009.

 The PREVELIS seen in Piraeus, shortly before her departure.

 After the BLUE STAR PATMOS had left, I saw the small passenger boat GEORGIOS BROUFAS II of Broufas Vessels returning to Piraeus.
 She operates on the Piraeus-Salamina line.

 Shortly after the BLUE STAR PATMOS had departed Piraeus, I saw another ship leaving the port.
 This time, it was the ferry PHIVOS of Nova Ferries, which operates on the Saronic Gulf.